Pelvic Health Physiotherapy

 • It is a hammock like muscle that supports the pelvic organs at the bottom of the pelvis

-Helps maintain bladder and bowel control
+• Helps maintain bladder and bowel control

 The pelvic floor will be relevant at different stages of your life.
 Such occasions when the pelvic floor is important are:

-• During pregnancy and post partum periods
+• During pregnancy and postpartum

-• Having a vaginal delivery with or without assistance
+• Having a vaginal delivery with or without assistance or a caesarean

 • Any uro-gynaecological surgery can impact the strength of the pelvic floor